perdagingan/perdagingan.github.io/src/data/blog/adding-new-post.md

 The default OG image will be placed if a post does not specify the OG image.
 Though not required, OG image related to the post should be specify in the frontmatter.
 The recommended size for OG image is **_1200 X 640_** px.

-> Since AstroPaper v1.4.0, OG images will be generated automatically if not specified.
+> Since AstroPaper v1.4.0, OG image will be generated automatically if not specified.
 Check out [the announcement](https://astro-paper.pages.dev/posts/dynamic-og-image-generation-in-astropaper-blog-posts/).